 Visual Appeal: Your roadmap should be beautiful and easy to understand.
-Different from a powerpoint roadmap, your roadmapping software should enable you to always have beautiful roadmaps and not spend hours trying to update it and make it look good.
+Unlike a PowerPoint roadmap, your roadmapping software should enable you to always have beautiful roadmaps and not spend hours trying to update them and make them look good.

-Strategically Helpful: The best tools, like airfocus, even include features which help you think clearly and strategically.
+Strategically Helpful: The best tools, like airfocus, even include features that help you think clearly and strategically.
 For example, airfocus has an in-built prioritization matrix that can help you prioritize your initiatives and overcrowded backlog.
-You always should decide wisely what items should make it to you roadmap in order to make the most out of limited resources.
+You always should decide wisely what items should make it to your roadmap to make the most out of limited resources.
 Priority poker is another feature that airfocus provide to help your team’s voice be heard and get people involved in the prioritization process.

 1. Start by selecting the product roadmap template.
 We offer pre-built templates that fully adjustable and built on proven decision-making and roadmapping methods.
 So if you need other product-related roadmap templates, there are tons of options for you to choose from.
 Adapt them to your needs if required.
 You can do that right in the beginning or later on.

-3. Share your roadmap in minutes through a shared link, so everyone is aligned with your strategy.
-Define precisely, what information your audience should see.
+3. Share your roadmap in minutes through a shared link so that everyone is aligned with your strategy.
+Define precisely what information your audience should see.